ImranHussain0/flask-translate/readme.md

 # Flask test enviroment

-Experimenting with Flask.
+Experimenting with Flask.<br/>
-The translator page uses Azure translator.
-The code is from a learn.microsoft course.
+The translator webapp uses Azure translator.
+The code is from a learn.microsoft course.<br/>
+The course name is "Build real world applications with Python"<br/>
+There are some slight modifications of course.